-Her work has been screened or exhibited at Documenta 13, the Museum of Contempo- rary Art-Chicago, the Cooper Union, the Smart Museum, the Museum of Contemporary Art De- troit, and in numerous festivals and spaces at such institutions as CUNY Graduate Center, George Mason University, University of California Berkeley, Colorado College, and the University of Wis- consin.
-She has written extensively about performative and site-based contemporary art practices in Art Journal, Acme, Leonardo, Parallax and in the books Critical Landscapes, Art Against the Law, and Mapping Environmental Issues in the City.
+Over the last few years, Sarah’s work has been screened or exhibited at Documenta 13, the Banff Centre, the Museum of Contemporary Art-Chicago, the Cooper Union, the Smart Museum, the Museum of Contemporary Art Detroit, UnionDocs, and in numerous festivals and spaces at such institutions as CUNY Graduate Center, George Mason University, University of California Berkeley, and the University of Wisconsin.
+She has spoken on internationally on environmental and socially-engaged art at universities such as Princeton University, York University (Toronto), and ETH – Zurich.
+Her essays on performative and site-based contemporary art practices have appeared in parallax, The Journal of Aesthetics and Protest, Leonardo, Acme, Art Journal, and in the edited volume Critical Landscapes(University of California Press) and Mapping Environmental Issues in the City(Springer).

 Sarah Kanouse is currently Associate Professor in the Department of Art + Design at Northeastern University, where she directs the MFA program in Interdisciplinary Arts and coordinates the Studio Arts MFA program offered in collaboration with the School of the Museum of Fine Arts.
 She has also held faculty positions in the University of Iowa’s Intermedia program and in the Department of Cinema and Photography at Southern Illinois University.
 She earned her MFA degree in Studio Art from the University of Illinois, and a BA in Art, magna cum laude, from Yale University.